JuliaAstro/GeneralAstrodynamics.jl/docs/src/index.md

 Several models are provided by [`AstrodynamicalModels.jl`](https://github.com/cadojo/AstrodynamicalModels/jl).
-Each are incorporated into this package, and an overview of each astrodynamical model is provided below!
+Each are incorporated into this package. **This documentation will soon get a lot better!**

 ## Restricted Two-body Problem
 _A massless spacecraft orbiting __one__ point mass._

-!!! warning
-    To do!

 ## Circular Restricted Three-body Problem
 _A massless spacecraft orbiting __two__ point masses which orbit their common center of mass._

-!!! warning
-    To do!

 ## N-body Problem
 _A collection of __N__ point masses which are each affected by the gravitational pull of the others._

-!!! warning
-    To do!